1) My story begins the year after the Flood,

 By bringing monsters aboard on the Ark.

-He said that he was the man to whom we should hark.
+He said he was the man to whom we should hark.

 God said our dread would be on all animal kind.

-Through faith, we were supposed to make each a minion;
+Through faith, we could make each a minion;

-By holiness, to make every one of them mind.
+By holiness, to make all of them mind.

 100) But men did not want to put God first,